Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 With that in mind, all Wrike’s plans promise:

-- Enterprise-grade security — You can count on encryption key ownership, role-based access, and regular third-party privacy and security certifications.
+- Enterprise-grade security — you can count on encryption key ownership, role-based access, and regular third-party privacy and security certifications.

-- Authentication via Google — You can use your Google credentials to log in to Wrike.
+- Authentication via Google — you can use your Google credentials to log in to Wrike.

-- Recycle bin — You get the option to restore or delete tasks, projects, and files from the recycle bin.
+- Recycle bin — you get the option to restore or delete tasks, projects, and files from the recycle bin.

 In addition, Enterprise and Pinnacle plan users get 2-step verification and SAML Single Sign-On.
 Plus, users of these 2 plans can request user audit reports to track the activity of regular users and Wrike account admins.